apache/pekko/docs/src/main/paradox/additional/osgi.md

 ## Configuring the OSGi Framework

-To use Akka in an OSGi environment, the container must be configured such that the `org.osgi.framework.bootdelegation` property delegates the `sun.misc` package to the boot classloader instead of resolving it through the normal OSGi class space.
+To use Pekko in an OSGi environment, the container must be configured such that the `org.osgi.framework.bootdelegation` property delegates the `sun.misc` package to the boot classloader instead of resolving it through the normal OSGi class space.

 ## Intended Use

-Akka only supports the usage of an ActorSystem strictly confined to a single OSGi bundle, where that bundle contains or imports all of the actor system's requirements.
+Pekko only supports the usage of an ActorSystem strictly confined to a single OSGi bundle, where that bundle contains or imports all of the actor system's requirements.
 This means that the approach of offering an ActorSystem as a service to which Actors can be deployed dynamically via other bundles is not recommended — an ActorSystem and its contained actors are not meant to be dynamic in this way.
 ActorRefs may safely be exposed to other bundles.

 ## Activator

-To bootstrap Akka inside an OSGi environment, you can use the @apidoc[osgi.ActorSystemActivator](osgi.ActorSystemActivator) class to conveniently set up the @apidoc[ActorSystem](actor.ActorSystem).
+To bootstrap Pekko inside an OSGi environment, you can use the @apidoc[osgi.ActorSystemActivator](osgi.ActorSystemActivator) class to conveniently set up the @apidoc[ActorSystem](actor.ActorSystem).

 @@snip [Activator.scala](/osgi/src/test/scala/docs/osgi/Activator.scala) { #Activator }

-The goal here is to map the OSGi lifecycle more directly to the Akka lifecycle.
+The goal here is to map the OSGi lifecycle more directly to the Pekko lifecycle.
 The @apidoc[ActorSystemActivator](osgi.ActorSystemActivator) creates the actor system with a class loader that finds resources (`application.conf` and `reference.conf` files) and classes from the application bundle and all transitive dependencies.